ContainerSSH/containerssh.github.io/docs/reference/upcoming/logging.md

 }
 ```

 When writing to syslog the format is the same, but does not contain the `timestamp` and `level` fields as they are redundant.
+The error codes are documented in the [troubleshooting section](codes.md).

 ### The text log format